kdoore/CS2335-Gitbook/spawn_prefab_gameobjects.md

 ###CrystalSpawner - Manage the Spawning
 We need to create a custom scritp that can spawn our game objects:
 This script needs to be attached to an empty gameObject in our scene.
+In addition, the CrystalSpawn class has also defined an EventHandler: OnSpawn() and an associated Event: OnSpawn

 ```
 using UnityEngine;
 using System.Collections;